rogeriochaves/bmo/README.md

 To set it up, go to [picovoice.ai](https://picovoice.ai) and get an API key, registering for a free account is enough, and then put it on `PICOVOICE_ACCESS_KEY`.
 You can change the keyword to be detected on the `porcupine.py` file.

 BMO will enter in standby automatically after 20s of silence, or if you say bye to it, in any way or form, ChatGPT understands that you are saying bye.

+## Groq for faster LLM response

+In alternative to OpenAI, you can setup [Groq](groq.com) for a whooping 500-700 tokens/s (~15x faster than GPT-3.5).
+With an LLM response so fast, the conversation gets way more fluid.
+If `GROQ_API_KEY` is set, it will be used instead of OpenAI for the LLM replies.

 ## Initial Prompt and Personality